anton-shomin/vic3_sovereign_toolkit/README.md

+"Deer replacer" folder - there's [gui] folder - copy it to your Victoria 3 installation folder.

 Deer icon re
 Also imported very basic mod that changes the error deer in debug mode to a tiny button that activate and deactivates the debug mode https://www.nexusmods.com/victoria3/mods/16?tab=description

+Instructions:
+Move "Sovereign_Toolkit" folder and "Sovereign_Toolkit.mod" files to your "mod" folder for Victoria 3.
+Add mod to playset as any other.

 ## event cheats.1 - Усилить экономику / Enhance Economy